How Much Does It Cost to Build an App in 2024?

 Are you ready?

 As of August 2020, there are 3.50 billion smartphone users in the world.
-As mentioned in the outset, Cisco Visual Networking Index Global Mobile Data Traffic Forecast says that there will be more people with access to smartphones in 2021 than with access to running water.
+As mentioned in the outset, Cisco Visual Networking Index Global Mobile Data Traffic Forecast says that there will be more people with access to smartphones in coming years than with access to running water.
 Additionally, App Annie forecasts that consumers will be willing to spend a staggering $157 billion on mobile apps by 2022, an increase of 92% from 2017.
 Now, these numbers should leave you with no doubt that you must make full advantage of this trend by building an app for your business.